-The joys and challenges of producing biographies of Black subjects will be the focus of a major national conference March 21-22, 2025, in Montgomery, Alabama, presented by BIO in collaboration with Troy University-Montgomery.
+The joys and challenges of producing biographies of Black subjects will be the focus of a significant national conference March 21-22, 2025, in Montgomery, Alabama, presented by BIO in collaboration with Troy University-Montgomery.

 Telling the Stories of Black Lives through Biography is believed to be the first conference of its kind since the 1980s.
-Through talks, panel discussions, and opportunities to tour Montgomery’s major civil rights memorials, the conference is intended to appeal to writers and readers of biography and history along with teachers and students from throughout the Southeast region.
+Through talks, panel discussions, and opportunities to tour Montgomery’s foremost civil rights memorials, the conference is intended to appeal to writers and readers of biography and history, along with teachers and students from the Southeast region.
+Read the official press release.

 Registration:

-Early registration is $95 for BIO members until Jan.
-1, when the fee goes up to $125.
+The early-bird fee for BIO members is $95; after that, the cost increases to $125.
 Non-member registration is $140, and students can attend for $30.
-All registration fees include admission price to Civil Rights sites operated by the Equal Justice Initiative, including the Legacy Museum, the National Memorial, and the Freedom Movement Sculpture Park.
+All registration fees include admission to Civil Rights sites operated by the Equal Justice Initiative, including the Legacy Museum, the National Memorial, and the Freedom Movement Sculpture Park.

 What to Expect:

-Site tours are recommended on Friday, March 21, though sites can be visited through the weekend, for those staying in the area through Sunday.
+Site tours are recommended on Friday, March 21.
+Sites can be visited through the weekend for those staying in the area through Sunday.
 Other historic sites, including the Rosa Parks Museum and the Edmund Pettis Bridge, are accessible in and around Montgomery.
-Keynote talk, four panel discussions, and other events will fill the day on Saturday, March 22, at the downtown Montgomery campus of Troy University, concluding with a dinner and talk in the evening.
+Keynote talk, four panel discussions, and other events will fill the day on Saturday, March 22the downtown Montgomery campus of Troy University, concluding with a dinner and talk in the evening.

 Schedule